 - Its interior features wood reclaimed from exterior demolition.

 - Motion sensors and dimmable light fixtures cut power use.

 - Placement and design features provide ample sunlight and passive solar benefits.

 - The Welcome Center received the 2011 Minnesota Construction Association’s award.

-- Real-time energy monitoring system, which will help residents use power more wisely
+- Real-time energy monitoring system, which helps residents use power wisely

 - High thermal mass insulated concrete forms for superior insulation

 - Low VOC interior finishes and furnishings for improved air quality